Exit time for anchored expansion: Applications

 \subsection{Speed}

-When $\F=id$, the upper bound of the exit time gives us that the speed of the random walk is strictly positif.
+When $\F=id$, the upper bound of the exit time gives us that the speed of the random walk is positive.
 We retrieve a weak version of Virag's result.
 We assume in this subsection that the graph has uniformly localy bounded valency.
-Let $d(a,b)$ denote the graph distance between point $a$ and $b$. \begin{prop} Let $G$ a graph satisfying \ref{IS} with $\F=id$ and let $(X_n)_n$ a simple random walk on $G$.
+Let $d(a,b)$ denote the graph distance between point $a$ and $b$. \begin{prop} Let $G$ be a graph satisfying (\ref{IS}) with $\F=id$ and let $(X_n)_n$ be a simple random walk on $G$.
 Then we have: